laserblade21/laserblade21/README.md

 ### 🧠 **[ChurnSight Dashboard](https://churn-sight.com/dashboard)**
 A predictive dashboard for financial institutions to identify at-risk customers using explainable machine learning.
-> Built with Flask + React, powered by XGBoost and SHAP, containerized with Docker.
+> Built with Flask + React, powered by XGBoost.

 ### 🌍 **[Tech Career Canada](https://techcareercanada.com/)**
 A dynamic platform that supports newcomers and professionals in navigating Canada's tech job market.